 - Reduces the number of loans that reach formal default when early intervention succeeds

-Verdict: The difference between a $176 performing loan and a $1,573 non-performing loan (MBA 2024) is often a 30-day window.
-Predictive tools help servicers find that window before it closes.
-For deeper context on loss mitigation options once default occurs, see Loss Mitigation Strategies for Hard Money Loans.
+Verdict: The cost gap between servicing a performing loan and a non-performing one is substantial — and it widens with every missed contact window.
+Predictive tools help servicers find that intervention window before it closes.
+For deeper context on loss mitigation options once default occurs, see 7 Red Flags for Private Lenders Navigating Loan Workouts Safely.

 9. Investor and Note Holder Reporting Dashboard